SEO is the foundation of growth – and if you don’t set it up correctly, you may end up missing a ton of leads and potential customers.

-WP Rocket is the easiest and most beginner-friendly caching plugin, which is a big help when it comes to the setup process.
+WP Rocket is the most accessible and most beginner-friendly caching plugin, which is a big help when it comes to the setup process.

-It includes features you would normally have to install a few extra plugins for.
-For example, you get image lazy loading, database optimization, and even the ability to host Google Analytics code on your own website.
+It includes features you would typically have to install a few extra plugins for.
+For example, you get lazy image loading, database optimization, and even the ability to host Google Analytics code on your website.

-It allows users to instantly cache their website with one-click.
+It allows users to cache their website with one-click instantly.

 It’s crawler automatically fetches your WordPress pages to build up the cache.
-The plugin then automatically turns on recommended WordPress caching settings like gzip compression, page cache, and cache pre-loading.
+The plugin automatically turns on recommended WordPress caching settings like gzip compression, page cache, and pre-loading.